From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery: Level 1. LLM as Tool ( )

 \subsection{Idea Generation and Hypothesis Formulation}

 \paragraph{Idea Generation} Numerous research efforts have focused on the automated generation of novel research ideas and hypotheses.
 In the general domain, benchmarks such as IdeaBench \cite{guo2024ideabenchbenchmarkinglargelanguage} and LiveIdeaBench \cite{ruan2025liveideabenchevaluatingllmsdivergent} have evaluated the capability of LLMs to generate research ideas based on provided literature summaries.
 Concurrently, LLM-based agent frameworks, including Nova \cite{hu2024novaiterativeplanningsearch}, SciAgents \cite{ghafarollahi2024sciagentsautomatingscientificdiscovery}, and KG-CoI \cite{xiong2024improvingscientifichypothesisgeneration}, have been proposed to enhance idea generation through effective reasoning over academic knowledge graphs, iterative planning, and searching.
+More specific methodologies, such as employing dynamic control to guide the creative process, have also been introduced \cite{li2024learning}.
 Moreover, several exploratory studies have assessed the novelty and quality of LLM-generated ideas for AI research, underscoring the potential for automated idea generation when coupled with appropriate human guidance \cite{si2024llmsgeneratenovelresearch, feng2025graphevallightweightgraphbasedllm, qiu2025aiideabench2025}.
 Furthermore, many studies within natural science disciplines have investigated LLM-based idea generation in domain-specific contexts.
 For example, \citet{ciucă2023harnessingpoweradversarialprompting} proposed adopting adversarial prompting for effective idea generation in astronomy.
 In biology, \citet{buehler2024acceleratingscientificdiscoverygenerative} enhanced idea generation by integrating knowledge extraction and graph representations.